opscaleindia/django-devex/README.md

-Django starter project for great developer experience
+Django project setup for startups
 ============================================================================

 1. Uses isort to sort the imports by specific guidelines and conventions.